zcvele/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-sip-ladder.md

 **APPLIES TO:** ![Image of a checkmark for yes](/office/media/icons/success-teams.png)Direct Routing

-This article introduces a **SIP call flow** feature and is intended for Teams telephony admins and IT Pros who are diagnosing call flow issues between your organization's Session Border Controller (SBC) and Microsoft's Session Initiation Protocol (SIP) Proxy in Direct Routing deployments.
+This article describes the **SIP call flow** feature and is intended for Teams telephony admins and IT Pros who are diagnosing call flow issues between your organization's Session Border Controller (SBC) and Microsoft's Session Initiation Protocol (SIP) Proxy in Direct Routing deployments.

-By using the Teams admin center's **SIP call flow** tool, you can see a visual, chronological sequence of the SIP signaling messages exchanged between SBC and SIP Proxy.
+By using the SIP call flow in the Teams admin center, you can see a visual, chronological sequence of the SIP signaling messages exchanged between SBC and SIP Proxy.

-### Prerequisites
+## Prerequisites

-Access to the Teams admin center is required, using one of the following [Teams administrator roles](using-admin-roles.md):
+Access to the Teams admin center is required using one of the following [Teams administrator roles](using-admin-roles.md):

 - Teams Administrator
 - Teams Telephony Administrator

 Your [Direct Routing](direct-routing-plan.md) environment must be correctly configured, with a properly connected and functioning SBC.
 For more information, see [Configure Direct Routing](direct-routing-configure.md).

-### Access
+## Access SIP call flow

-To access the SIP call flow feature, log in to the Microsoft Teams admin center https://admin.teams.microsoft.com.
+To access the SIP call flow, do the following steps:

-- Navigate to the left side rail, select **Analytics & reports**
+1. In the Teams admin center, go to the left side rail and select **Analytics & reports**.
-- Select **Usage reports**
+1. Select **Usage reports**.
-- Generate a **PSTN usage** report
+1. Generate a **PSTN usage** report.
-    - From the report drop-down, select **PSTN Usage** report, select a desired date range, and select **Run Report**.
+1. From the report drop-down, select **PSTN Usage** report, select a desired date range, and select **Run Report**.
-- In the generated report, select the **Direct Routing** tab.
+1. In the generated report, select the **Direct Routing** tab.
-- In the displayed records of Direct Routing calls, identify the desired call to audit, and select it.
+1. In the displayed records of Direct Routing calls, identify and select the desired call to audit.
-- From the list heading select **SIP call flow**.
+1. From the list heading, select **SIP call flow**.

-Alternatively, after selecting your call, you can select the link below the 'Final SIP Code.'
+Alternatively, after selecting your call, you can select the link below the **Final SIP Code**.

 > [!NOTE]
-> Allow up to 30 minutes for the SIP call data to be processed and uploaded to the Teams Admin Center for reporting.
-> Call records older than 30 days aren't available for SIP call flow.
+> Allow up to 30 minutes for the SIP call data to be processed and uploaded to the Teams admin center for reporting.
+Call records older than 30 days aren't available for SIP call flow.

-### Understanding the SIP call flow view
+## Understanding the SIP call flow view

 The SIP call flow visually represents the call as a series of interactions between your organization’s SBC and Microsoft SIP Proxy.
-The visual representation is known as a ladder diagram.
+The visual representation is known as a *ladder diagram*.

 Each "rung" of the ladder represents a SIP message.